Big, Bold, Tropical Foliage Plants

 By: Jessie Keith

 Big, bold, tropical plants look amazing in summer gardens and large containers and drink up the summer heat and humidity.
-Often ornamental bananas, exotic elephant ears, upright sanserverias, strappy cordyline, and colorful croton are grown only indoors or way down South, but they thrive any place that’s steamy.
-Placing them in the right spot with the right companion plants is part of the fun.
+Ornamental bananas, exotic elephant ears, upright sansevierias, strappy cordyline, and colorful croton are typically grown only indoors or way down South, but they thrive in any place that’s steamy.
+Placing them in the right spot in summer with the bedding plant companions is part of the fun.

 Elephant ear or ornamental taro (Colocasia esculenta), originates from Southeast Asia and has big leaves that come in lots of attractive colors.
 Choose extra colorful purple-black cultivars and cheerful chartreuse or gold variants.
 Bicolors, such as the green-leaved, purple-speckled ‘Mojito’, also make a big garden statement.